Mariners activate infielder Tim Lopes and reliever Brandon Brennan from the injured list

 Also

 Right-hander David McKay, who was pitching with Tacoma, was claimed off waivers by the Tigers.
 The 24-year-old appeared in seven games with the Mariners, posting a 5.14 ERA.
-He’s spent the majority of the season with the Rainiers, posting a 3-1 record and a 5.15 ERA with 31 walks and 71 strikeouts in 30 appearances and 43 2/3 innings pitched.
-Seattle acquired McKay and a handful of other pitchers in minor league trade with the Royals for the transaction cost of one dollar two seasons ago.
+He’s spent the majority of the season with the Rainiers, posting a 3-1 record and a 5.15 ERA with 31 walks and 71 strikeouts in 30 appearances and 43 2/3 innings.
+Seattle acquired McKay and a handful of other pitchers in minor-league trade with the Royals for the transaction cost of $1 two seasons ago.

-Felix Hernandez will make his second rehab start on Thursday with High-A Modesto Nuts at John Thurman Field in Modesto.
+Felix Hernandez will make his second rehab start on Thursday with the High-A Modesto Nuts at John Thurman Field in Modesto.
 Hernandez is scheduled to throw between 45-50 pitches.
-He threw 20 pitches in two innings with Short-season Everett in his previous outing.
+He threw 20 pitches in two innings with the Everett AquaSox in his previous outing.

-Dee Gordon (quad strain), Braden Bishop (lacerated spleen) and Mitch Haniger (testicular surgery) participated in Tuesday’s pregame workouts.
+Dee Gordon (quadriceps strain), Braden Bishop (lacerated spleen) and Mitch Haniger (testicular surgery) participated in Tuesday’s pregame workouts.
 All three could go out on rehab assignments in the coming days.
 Gordon is the closest to returning.
 He would only need a few games before coming back.
 Both Bishop and Haniger have been out for an extended period of time and would need a series of games before being activated.

 Dan Altavilla (forearm strain) threw a bullpen on Monday and will throw a live batting practice session on Thursday.
 He could head out on rehab stint after that.